 Bandwidth and Throughput

-As wireless network performance KPIs, bandwidth and throughput sound similar, but there is a subtle difference.
+As wireless network efficiency KPIs, bandwidth and throughput sound similar, but there is a subtle difference.
 Bandwidth is a measure of the amount of data that is EXPECTED of a network path to bear, or that can be expected to transfer successfully from one point to another in a network, within a given time.Throughput refers to the amount of data that ACTUALLY gets transferred from one point to another within a network path.